 I’m still timid about it.
 I do it in an almost apologetic manner.
 However, when you must promote and market, you simply can’t wait and hope for someone else to trumpet it for you.
 You must blow your own trumpet.

 This photo is of me at a recent book sale and signing which was part of a large event offering numerous items for sale.
 As attendees made their way to my book club’s long table and over to me, I would have to quickly start my spiel about my book, giving my brief elevator speech to grab their attention.
-I was competing not only with the other authors at my table, but also with the scores of other tables in the hall, each with hawkers of the wares they and their fellow group members had made: jewelry, ceramics, wooden objects, sewing items, bakery goods, and lots more.
+I was competing not only with the other authors at my table but also with the scores of other tables in the hall, each with hawkers of the wares they and their fellow group members had made: jewelry, ceramics, wooden objects, sewing items, bakery goods, and lots more.
 All this tumult was noisy, confusing, and distracting.
-I felt like a circus barker having to yell louder, be flashier, spin a more interesting and compelling yarn than my competitors.
+I felt like a circus barker having to yell louder, be flashier, or spin a more interesting and compelling yarn than my competitors.

 Participation in fierce competition can be exhausting and off-putting.
 How does one function in a situation like that, especially when it is against your nature?
 You can start by accepting that it is okay to trumpet yourself from time to time.
 Of course, it would be nice if you can avoid becoming obnoxious about it.
 View it as a challenge to learn a new skill.
 See it as a growth experience to broaden yourself.
 Do it sparingly to avoid wearing out your audience.